asvilen/sms-stock-alert/README.md

   - If the price change is significant (greater than 5% or less than -5%), it fetches the top three news articles using the `get_top_three_articles_list` function and sends SMS alerts with Twilio.

 - **News Articles Module (news_articles.py)**:
-  - Uses the News API to fetch news articles related to the specified company.
+  - Uses a news API to fetch news articles related to the specified company.
   - Extracts the top three articles and returns them as a list.

 - **Stock Prices Module (stock_prices.py)**:
-  - Uses the Alpha Vantage API to retrieve daily stock price data for the specified company.
+  - Uses an API to retrieve daily stock price data for the specified company.
   - Calculates the percentage price difference between the latest two days.

 - **Twilio API Module (twilio_api.py)**: